oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 4. Create Database Bindings

 	Create database bindings for the applications by running the following commands in the CLI.
-You are going to create three different bindings.
+You are going to create two different bindings.
+If you have finished Lab 3 (Build the Account Microservice) you have already created the binding for the Accounts Service and you only need to create the Customer Service binding.

 	1. Account Service